Berlin police swoop in raids on organized crime gangs | DW | 18.02.2021

 A member of the family was arrested in December over the theft of jewels from the "Green Vault" museum in Dresden.
 Three other suspects were arrested a month earlier.

-The clan was also implicated in an audacious museum robbery in the heart of Berlin, which saw a 100-kilogramme (220-pound) taken by thieves.
+The clan was also implicated in an audacious museum robbery in the heart of Berlin, which saw a 100-kilogram (220-pound) gold coin taken by thieves.

 rc/rt (AFP, dpa)